 - ☐ The /etc/printcap file is used to register the name and attributes of a printer.
 You must make an entry for the network printer in the /etc/printcap file of all workstations using the network printer. - ☐ You must make an entry for each printer option when using the same printer. - ☐ Each entry is separated with colons into several fields.
 The syntax is to begin each entry with a colon, followed by the entry, and then end with a colon, a back slash, and then a return. - ☐ The first line of the field is the name of the printer.
 You use this name when logging on to a network printer from a workstation.
-You can define several different names by separating each name with the " | " character. - ☐ The second and following lines contain the printer's attributes.
+You can define several different names by separating each name with the "I" character. - ☐ The second and following lines contain the printer's attributes.
 Attributes are represented by two-character names referred to as capabilities.
 For details about capabilities, see the following table:

-Capability Explanation Value requiredfor the network printer. rm Host name ofthe printer.
-The host namethat was registered with the /etc/hosts file. rp Optional specification. "lp" will be assigned, if the option isnot used.
+Capability Explanation Value required for the network printer. rm Host name of the printer.
+The host name that was registered with the /etc/hosts file. rp Optional specification. "lp" will be assigned, if the option is not used.
 Select options for printing.
-For details about available options, see p.21 "Specifying the Device Option". sd Path name of the spool directory.
-Path name of the spool directory that is to be created.
-1f Path name of the log file.
+For details about available options, see p.18 "Specifying the Device Option". sd Path name of the spool directory.
+Path name of the spool directory that is to be created. lf Path name of the log file.
 Path name of the log file.
-For example /var/log/lpd-errs. mx Maximum filesize which the directory can copy.
+For example /var/log/lpd-errs.

+Capability Explanation Value required for the network printer. mx Maximum file size which the directory can copy.
 When set to 0, the size is unlimited.
-Ifnothing is entered, the size is set to 1024 k.
-None, or somethingsuitable.
+If nothing is entered, the size is set to 1024 k.
+None, or something suitable.